nordicenergy/Smart-Charging-Network/README.md

-# OCPI 2.1.1 bridge
+# SCPI 2.1.1 bridge

-Talk to the OCN with an OCPI 2.1.1 backend
+Talk to the SCN with an SCPI 2.1.1 backend

 ## Modules

-Only the following CPO interfaces are currently implemented:
+Only the following Charging Point interfaces are currently implemented:

 - Credentials
 - Locations (PULL from CPO)